-- invert Creates a dirty image and dirty beam (point spread function) (§ 5.3); - clean Calculates a deconvolved image based on the visibility data, using one of several clean algorithms (§ 5.4); - mosaic Calculates a multi-field deconvolved image based on visibility data, using one of several deconvolution algorithms (§ 5.5); - feather Combines a single dish and synthesis image in the Fourier plane (§ 5.6).
+- clean Calculates a deconvolved image based on the visibility data, using one of several clean algorithms (§ 5.3); - feather Combines a single dish and synthesis image in the Fourier plane (§ 5.4).

 Most of these tasks are used to take calibrated interferometer data, with the possible addition of a single-dish image, and reconstruct a model image of the sky.